Public Works Department

 Leaf bags are paper bio-degradable bags and can be purchased

-should be taken to the curb for pick-up.
-The leaf mulch will
+be taken to the curb for pick-up.
+The leaf mulch will be available

-(All bags must be placed at the curb.
-Pick-up begins at 6:00am.)
+(All bags must be placed at the curb by 6:00AM Monday morning of

 All brush (1/2" to 4" in diameter only)